swookiee/swookiee.github.io/README.md

 }
 ```

 A REST service will be exposed using the [OSGi - JAX-RS Connector](https://github.com/hstaudacher/osgi-jax-rs-connector).
-So every JAX-RS component exposed as a OSGi service will also be published via Jersey.
-A Jersey user guide can be found [here](https://jersey.java.net/documentation/latest)
+Thus, every JAX-RS component which is an available OSGi service will also be published via Jersey.
+You will find a deteiles Jersey user guide [here](https://jersey.java.net/documentation/latest).

 ## Filters, Exception Mapping, ...

-In addition to exposing services you might need to register Filter (e.g. for CORS).
+In addition to provide services you might need to register Filter (e.g. for CORS).
 This can be done via `ContainerResponseFilter` and `ContainerRequestFilter` implementations:

 ```java
 @Component